11 Ways to Score Free Stuff on Amazon — And Not Just From Product Reviews

 If audio books are more your speed, Amazon offers a free 30-day Audible trial.
 This includes one credit for a free audiobook (two for Prime members) that you get to keep after the trial is over.

-If you’re expecting a new baby, sign up with Amazon Registry for a free gift with goodies for the newborn and parents, with a value of up to $35.
-The program also has a wedding registry which offers “bonus gifts” for the couple.
+If you’re expecting a baby, sign up with Amazon Registry for a free gift with goodies for the newborn and parents, with a value of up to $35.
+The program also incentivizes couples by offering a bonus gift if they set up a wedding registry and people make purchases off it.

 Not Free Stuff, But Free Cash Back